unluckyjori/Lethal-Enhanced-Package-Updated-V2/README.md

 ### arguments
 - `--input_file` default `package_list.txt` : The file that must exist in the same directory as the script.
 This file will be overwritten with the updated versions of the packages.
 - `--server_delay` default `1` : The delay between each request to the Thunderstore server.
-This is to prevent the server from blocking you for making too many requests in a short period of time.
+This can also be configured through the **Settings** menu.
+It prevents the server from blocking you for making too many requests in a short period of time.
 Not sure what the limit is, but I would recommend not going below 1 second.

 ## Image of the script running
 ![image](img.png)